Bind-dyndb-ldap offers an option to automatically synchronize PTR

 Bind-dyndb-ldap has special boolean option which enables or disables dynamic updates.
 This option can be configured on two places (ordered by descending priority):

-attribute in zone objectipa dnszone-mod --dynamic-update=TRUE
+idnsAllowDynUpdate attribute in zone objectipa dnszone-mod --dynamic-update=TRUEdyn_update option in

 policy